b12io/orchestra/docs/source/api.rst

    :query task_class: One of `real` or `training` to specify the task class type.
    :query workflow_slug: The slug corresponding to the desired project's workflow.
+   :query workflow_version_slug: The slug corresponding to the desired version of the workflow.
    :query description: A short description of the project.
    :query priority: An integer describing the priority of the project, with higher numbers describing a greater priority.
    :query project_data: Other miscellaneous data with which to initialize the project.